garvit-joshi/Java_Executor-Windows/Support.md

 3. Save The changes and restart notepad++. <br>
 4. Put Executor_Java.bat, Filename_class.py, Filename_java.py in the folder where you will keep all the java files. <br>
 5. After making a java code press ```F6``` in notepad++ and Executor.bat will run successfully.
-6. For more support please look at screenshots folder.